twesleyb/SwipProteomics/docs/review/reviews.md

 > Nature Commun.
 2016).
 These lists could easily have been adapted and used to
 > visualize organelle separation using straightforward approaches such as PCA.
  This is easy: take their lists and label PCA with it--I expect it wont look very good.
 I can do this.
+But then I have to do it with out data.
+Our plot shows that we overclustered.

 Indeed, this is what I first did.
 Truthfully we just didn't get the pRoloc workflow to work.